Manual Steps for AWS Account Onboarding

 Completing Steps in the Customer AWS Console

-When onboarding a new AWS account, it is necessary to perform additional steps in the Customer AWS Console.
+When onboarding a new AWS account, additional steps must be completed in the Customer AWS Console.

 Note:

-- These steps can only be performed once the account has been onboarded by the provider in AWS Partner Network Portal.
+- These steps can only be performed after the account has been onboarded by the provider in AWS Partner Network Portal.

-- In the case of imported accounts, some of the steps described below may already have been completed.
-In that case, you should only confirm that everything has been done.
+- In the case of imported accounts, some of the steps described below may already be completed.
+In such cases, simply verify that all required actions have been taken.

-Important: As the actions described in this section are to be performed in the Customer AWS Console, they must be completed either by the customer or by a provider with an IAM user with the "AdministratorAccess" policy.
-In the latter case, the IAM user must be deleted after the account is imported.
+Important: Since these actions must be performed in the Customer AWS Console, they should be completed either by the customer or by a provider using an IAM user with the AdministratorAccess policy.
+If a provider performs these steps, the IAM user must be deleted after the account is imported.

 Log in to the Customer AWS Console and complete the following steps: